Career

 Web marketing: display, affiliate (£20k-£62k): both are tactics to market your product or service. display (traditional) marketing involves generating ads targeted at a specific audience, whereas affiliate marketing is a process whereby you recruit third parties (businesses, professionals) to increase your website's search engine ranking.

-Content Creation Writer (£18k-£35k): designing, creating blog posts (like this one) on a specific subject, dealing with press releases, website copy, infographic research, and more.
+Content Creation Writer (£18k-£35k): designing, and creating blog posts (like this one) on a specific subject, dealing with press releases, website copy, infographic research, and more.

 Email marketing (£28.5k-£66k): using email to send promotional messages and develop relationships with potential customers and/or clients.